Milanka81/clients-appointments-endava-internship/README.md

 The Client and Appointments Management Web Application has been created using React, React Router 6, Redux, Material UI, Axios, and Node.js to provide users with a user-friendly and efficient platform for managing clients and appointments.

+The project was part of an React Internship and built on previously provided backend.

 ## Getting Started

 To run this project, follow the steps below: